everx-labs/TVM-Solidity-Compiler/API.md

 Keyword `internalMsg` and `externalMsg` specify which transactions the function can handle.
 If the function marked by keyword `internalMsg` is called by external message, the function throws an exception with code 71.
-If the function marked by keyword `external` is called by internal message, the function throws an exception with code 71.
+If the function marked by keyword `externalMsg` is called by internal message, the function throws an exception with code 71.

 Example: